 - Is LED or fluorescent better for seedlings?

 - Modern T5 LED strips give you the practical best of both: the even distribution fluorescents are known for, combined with the efficiency and longevity of LED.
 Full-panel LEDs make more sense if you plan to grow plants through veg and flower in the same space and want a single fixture that handles every stage with the dial turned down during propagation.
+Traditional T5/T8 fluorescent tubes still work well for seedlings if you already have them; they just consume more electricity and require bulb replacement over time.

 - How far should grow lights be from seedlings?